masilver99/AgQueue/dev_overview.md

 All public methods and properties should be well documented using the documentaion comment: ///

+## Design Decisions ##

+### Primary Keys ###

+Primary keys are int64s.
+They are created by the application, instead of the database or storage mechanism.
+This allows for handling of storage that doesn't provide a way to increment the primary key.

+While using something like a GUID would come with certain advantages, I've seen problems with using them.
+Many databases don't index them effeciently when they aren't sequential.
+Performance could be impacted with a great deal of lookups by the primary key.
+I've seen SQLServer suffer when using GUIDs as the primary key.

+Not using GUID has some serious tradeoffs.
+Only one process can use the storage, since multiple processes would cause primary key conflicts.

+I'm not opposed to revisiting the use of GUID primary keys, but for the time being Int64's should be adequate.

 ## Notes ##

 Queue names are case sensitive